wp-plugins/social-media-icons-widget/readme.txt

 = Custom Icons =

 Custom icons are easy to add.
 To enable them, select "Custom" from the Icon Type dropdown in the widget settings.
-In the directory of your active theme, create a folder titled `social_icons`.
-Within that directory, add folders titled `small`, `medium`, and `large` for each icon size you wish to use.
+In the directory of your active theme, create a folder titled 'social_icons'.
+Within that directory, add folders titled 'small', 'medium', and 'large' for each icon size you wish to use.
 Add your icons in .gif, .jpg, .jpeg, or .png format, using the name of the ID in the $social_accounts array (details above).

 = Icons =